AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 Keywords

-diachronic linguistics, ancient Greek, Byzantine Greek, Modern Greek, Indo-European, PROIEL, dependency treebank, cross-lingual alignment, argument structure, retranslation
+diachronic linguistics, ancient Greek, Byzantine Greek, Modern Greek, Indo-European, PROIEL, dependency treebank, cross-lingual alignment, argument structure, retranslation, language contact, computational philology

 1. Overview